oattia/Web-Phone-Book/README.md

 The program offers very simple and basic HTML/CSS UI, with client side verification using JavaScript.

-The basck end was implemented in PHP to handle all the database's queires in SQL.
+The back end was implemented in PHP and MySQL to handle all the database's queires.

 The website ran on a XAMPP server.